Where We Be

 Calle Florida is chock-full of upscale shops and downscale street vendors

-The street we called home during our week in B.A. -- not that scenic but a great central location
+The street we called home during our week in B.A. -- not that scenic but central

 The Obelisk is a central landmark in B.A.

-The Plaza de Mayo just outside the Casa Rosada -- site of protests and rallies
+Plaza de Mayo just outside Casa Rosada -- site of protests and rallies

-Cafe Tortoni -- the oldest and most historic cafe in all of Argentina
+Cafe Tortoni -- the oldest and most historic cafe in Argentina

 Av.
 9 de Julio -- said to be the "Widest Street in the World" -- a challenge to cross!